SassNinja/postcss-extract-media-query/README.md

 That's the use case I've written this PostCSS plugin for!
 It lets you extract all `@media` rules from your CSS and emit them as separate files which you can load as `<link rel="stylesheet" media="screen and (min-width: 1024px)" href="desktop.css">` or as dynamic import.

-> **Please note:** currently this plugin is not available via npm/yarn and still WIP!
-I'll remove this note once it's ready for production (v1.0.0)
+> **Please note:** currently this plugin is not ready for production and WIP!
+I'll remove this note once it's ready (v.1.0.0)

 **Before**